Hannah Palmer’s Rocks Fiery Red Swimsuit And Horns For Devilish Halloween Costume

 Swimsuit model Hannah Palmer is dressed up as a devil for Halloween in the latest post on her Instagram page.

-In the photo, the blonde beauty is rocking a red swimsuit that seems to have been made from PVC fabric.
+In the photo, the blond beauty is rocking a red swimsuit that seems to have been made from PVC fabric.
 The cut of the swimwear resembles a corset and the structure of the bra accentuates Hannah’s cleavage.
 She completed the look with a pair of sparkly devil horns on her head.

 In the caption, she quipped that she’d exchanged an angelic halo for those red horns.
+Fans gushed over the way she looked in the comments section,

 “Awww beautiful princess Hannah,” one fan wrote before adding a flurry of heart emoji.

-“Oh my sexy little devil,” another added.
+“Oh my sexy little devil,” another follower added.
 “Absolutely gorgeous and perfect.”

-“Sexiest devil I have ever seen almost worth going to hell if you were in charge down there,” a third person added.
+“Sexiest devil I have ever seen almost worth going to hell if you were in charge down there,” a third person remarked.

 “The horns look amazing on you!!
 So gorgeous!!
 You always take my breath away!!” a fourth commented.

 It looks like the model has been thinking about her costume for about a month and a half.
 On September 14, she asked her close to 30,000 Twitter followers what she should dress up as for Halloween.
-Some of the suggestions included sexy cop, mermaid, sexy nurse, Batman, sexy librarian, sexy dragon woman, a bee, a sexy angel and Spongebob.
-A couple of the other suggestions were tongue-in-cheek as some of her fans thought that she should dress up as a hot internet sensation or as their dates/wives/girlfriends.
+Some of the suggestions included a sexy cop, mermaid, sexy nurse, Batman, sexy librarian, sexy dragon woman, a bee, a sexy angel and Spongebob.
+A couple of the other suggestions were tongue-in-cheek as some of her fans thought that she should dress up as a hot internet sensation or as their dates, wives, or girlfriends.

-None of the fans on Twitter suggested devil, so it looks like Hannah came up with the idea on her own.
+None of the fans on Twitter suggested a devil costume, so it’s possible Hannah came up with the idea on her own.

 Although red is a great choice for a devil costume, it seems that Hannah generally enjoys wearing the color.
-She has worn red swimwear in several of the photos featured on her Instagram page before.
-As The Inquisitr noted, Hannah rocked a red thong bikini in a video with an unidentified brunette friend who’s the spitting image of Kylie Jenner.
+She has worn red swimwear in several of the photos previously featured on her Instagram page.
+As The Inquisitr noted, Hannah rocked a red thong bikini in a video with an unidentified brunette friend who bears a strong resemblance to Kylie Jenner.
 The clip has since accumulated more than 150,000 views and over 550 comments.

 Hannah wore a near-identical bikini in a photo posted on October 19.
-The biggest difference with this one is that it features gold chains, there’s a set on each hip and a chain to hold up the bikini top.
+The biggest difference with this one is that it features gold chains — there’s a set on each hip and a chain to hold up the bikini top.

 And her apparent love for wearing red isn’t just restricted to swimwear.
 She donned a scorching hot corset top in the color for an Instagram photo she posted in September.